|

 and Rocketplane-Kistler)

-Two interesting aspects of this program make it differ
+Two important aspects of the COTS program made it significantly

-the $500M dollars in the program (split between the
+$500M dollars in the program (split between the two

-two teams), will only be paid out in fixed-price
+teams), will only be paid out in fixed-price increments

-No cost-plus guarantees of profits.
-Secondly, both teams
+guarantees of profits.
+Secondly, both teams were required

 funding.
 Both of these features of the program mean